cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 An unpacker can only carry out the tags (and the environmental information) that it knows how to interpret.
-An unpacker that encounters tags that are unknown to it can simply make these tags available to the application, which can abort processing if unknown (or unimplemented) tags are found, or if their interpretation would require functionality of the unpacker that is not available.
+An unpacker that encounters tags that are unknown to it can simply make these tags available to the application, which then can abort processing if unknown (or unimplemented) tags are found, or if their interpretation would require functionality of the unpacker that is not available.
 As a shortcut, the application might also provide the unpacker with a